skyflowapi/skyflow-react-js/README.md

 Skyflow-React which internally uses Skyflow-JS SDK provides two types of validations on Collect Elements

 ### 1. Default Validations:
-Every Collect Element except of type `INPUT_FIELD` has a set of default validations listed below:
+Every Collect Element except of type `InputFieldElement` has a set of default validations listed below:
 - `CARD_NUMBER`: Card number validation with checkSum algorithm(Luhn algorithm).
 Available card lengths for defined card types are [12, 13, 14, 15, 16, 17, 18, 19].
 A valid 16 digit card number will be in the format - `XXXX XXXX XXXX XXXX`